animal health consulting

 I've been unable to find comparable data for the ivermectin sheep drench in Australia, but it is likely to be very similar in composition.

 Ivermectin is used as an anthelminthic drug in a wide variety of animal species.
-It has a fairly good safety profile in most animals, although there are significant species differences and some very important breed differences, particularly in dogs.
+It has a fairly good in most animals, although there are significant species differences and some very important breed differences, particularly in dogs.
 For example, the safety margin ranges from around 4x in dogs (but less than 1x in certain breeds) to around 50x in pigs.
 In horses, a single oral dose that is 10x the standard dose (0.2 mg/kg, or 200 µg/kg) is tolerated, but repeat that dose the next day and neurologic signs are likely to occur.

 Ivermectin pastes for horses are safe for use in horses at the label dosages, but their use should be restricted to horses and other domestic equids (donkeys, mules).
 I would be hesitant to use the horse paste even in another livestock species (e.g., sheep or goats).